General

 roping saddle and use "too much" padding

 for the comfort of your horse.
-The best of all
+The more a saddle is

 designed for movement, the more flexibility is